M2-brane indices on Higgs vacua and black holes: Discussion

 \section{Discussion}

 In this work, we have analyzed both the microcanonical and canonical aspects of the superconformal index for the 3d ADHM quiver gauge theory, which provides a UV description of the 3d $\mathcal N=8$ SCFT dual to M‑theory on AdS$_4 \times S^7$.
 By computing the index to sufficiently high orders using the factorized index, we probed the finite‑$N$ spectrum beyond the reach of the standard matrix integral formula.
 Our results reveal clear signatures of quantum black hole states: the finite‑$N$ degeneracies of the ADHM quiver exhibit remarkable agreement with the leading large‑$N$ contribution, which reproduces the holographic dual black hole entropy.
+It would be interesting to understand the characteristic behavior of quantum black hole states we observed---such as the alternating statistics and the growth of degeneracy---from the perspective of fortuitous states, which have recently been discussed in ABJ(M) theories with $k > 1$ \cite{Kim:2025vup,Belin:2025hsg,Behan:2025hbx}.
+In addition, our factorized index is written as a sum over massive Higgs vacua, with each summand given by the square of a holomorphic block.
+While we study each block numerically, it would be interesting to understand its asymptotic behavior analytically, in a manner analogous to, for example, a recent study of 4d indices \cite{Purkayastha:2025whi}.

 From the canonical perspective, we introduced the complex‑$\beta$ phase diagram of the index, offering a new lens to visualize the contributions of distinct sets of states carrying different (complexified) entropies.
 This phase diagram exhibits multiple peaks, including subdominant structures that are suggestive of additional gravitational saddles beyond the standard graviton and black hole contributions.